MARKETProtocol/docs/source/includes/_MPX.md

 You can request test funds from the [Rinkeby faucet](https://faucet.rinkeby.io/).

 <aside class="notice">
-Always confirm that you are on Rinkeby testnet when testing our dApp.
+Always confirm that you are on Rinkeby testnet when testing the MPX.
 </aside>

 ## Contract Deployment